andrwtran/cheddar/README.md

 # Welcome to Cheddar

 Welcome to Cheddar, a simple budgeting app inspired by the likes of Mint and Simplifi.
+An easy way to record your transactions and track your spending with monthly and category budgets.

 ## Live-link :
    [Cheddar](https://cheddar-sp.herokuapp.com/)